sujith-eag/Learning_Journey/Add-on/VScode.md

 ## Selection
-`Ctrl + C`  selects the entire line the pointer is in `Ctrl + D`  `Ctrl + F`  selects the exact word so it can be searched `Home / End`  going to beginning or end of line
+`Ctrl + C`  selects the entire line the pointer is in `Ctrl + D`  `Ctrl + F`  selects the exact word so it can be searched Select any line and `Ctrl + D` which selects all instance of it, then can be edited at once.

+`Home / End`  going to beginning or end of line
 `Ctrl + Space`   Trigger Suggestions
 `Ctrl + L` select current line